silfverstrom/docker_workshop/exercises/ex5.md

 Our goal is to be able to build only the test stage and only the build stage of the application, but add all common dependencies as a base stage.

-When we're ddone we should be able to run:
+When we're done we should be able to run:

 ```
 docker build -t test --target test